fachat/MicroPET/CPLD/Build.md

 ![Fitting properties](images/process_fitting.png)

 Also, enable "advanced" build properties, and click "extensive fitting", to allow for slower, but better fitting.
+The r2 managed to be fitted with pterm limit: 12 and input limit: 17 - so this may be a worth a try to shorten the fitting time (with full levels it took over 2-3h...).

 Then you can build the "Top.jed" file by clicking the green triangle to start the build.